-I’ve been feeding my two Boxer mixes Missy & Buzz a raw diet for about 2.5 years now.
+I’ve been feeding my dogs a raw diet for several years now.
 About 70% of the time I prepare their meals myself because it’s cost effective and I’ve come to enjoy the process.

 A few months ago, I started shopping at an independently owned pet supply store not too far away from where we live here in rural North Carolina.

 I LOVE their decently sized freezer section that is always chock-full of pre-made raw meals from top notch brands such as Stella & Chewy’s, Bravo! and Nature’s Variety, to name just a few.

 I’ve had the pups taste-test several of them over the last few months, and they approved of all my choices.